-It is important to consider speciesspecific characteristics, with generalist fish likely being more resilient than range-restricted, resident specialists (Figure 8), and unfortunately, information on speciesspecific responses of native fish to bushfire consequences is often lacking9.
-Several freshwater Australian fish, such as Galaxia spp., occur in small and isolated populations already threatened by a mix of factors, therefore it is likely that they would not be resilient to the impacts of a severe bushfire and may go extinct following one^{11,12}.
+It is important to consider speciesspecific characteristics, with generalist species likely being more resilient than range-restricted specialists (Figure 8).
+Unfortunately, information on species-specific responses of native fish to bushfire consequences is often lacking9. particularly for marine species.
+Several freshwater Australian fish. such as Galaxia spp., occur in small and isolated populations already threatened by a mix of factors, therefore it is likely that they would not be resilient to the impacts of a severe bushfire and may go extinct following one^{11,12}.

-Indeed, a key factor to consider is that several disturbances can be at play at once in a particular area before/after bushfires, many of which of human origin including certain land management practices, roads, water diversion and management, introduced species, and climate change - many of which contribute to habitat quality decrease and fragmentation8 (Figure 7).
+A key factor to consider is that several disturbances can be at play at once in a particular area before/after bushfires, many of which can be of human origin such as certain land management practices, roads, water diversion and management, overharvesting, introduced species, and climate change - many of which contribute to habitat quality decrease and fragmentation8 (Figure 7).
 Therefore, any of these other disturbances can exacerbate any negative bushfire impacts and decrease local fish populations' resilience to them.
+Moreover, climate change is likely to worsen bushfire impacts, due to the increase in fire extent and severity forecasted for the coming years.